-This interdisciplinary program will help prepare undergraduates to become certified through the Association of Certified Fraud Examiners (ACFE) as part of their four-year degree completion of major requirements and elective courses.
+Fraud examination is a growing field for forensic accountants and investigators.
+The courses in this interdisciplinary program will aid in preparing undergraduates to become certified through the Association of Certified Fraud Examiners (ACFE)* as part of their four-year degree completion of major requirements and elective courses.
 The Certified Fraud Examiners (CFE) Exam requires qualified candidates to have knowledge of fraud prevention, investigation, financial transactions, and the legal system.

 The courses in this interdisciplinary program will aid in preparing undergraduates to become certified through the Association of Certified Fraud Examiners.